Gahvara

 Gahvara is a 2023 Indian short film directed by Tariq Mohammad in his directorial debut and produced by Neeru Kohli and Sudhanshu Kumar.
 The film stars Himansh Kohli, Neeraj Sood, Priyanka Verma, and Harbinder Kaur Babli.
-It explores themes of loss, family, custom, and personal transformation, focusing on a young man fulfilling his grandmother’s last wish.
-Gahvara premiered at the 29th Kolkata International Film Festival on December 8 and 12, 2023.
+It explores themes of loss, family, custom, and personal transformation, focusing on a young man fulfilling his grandmother's last wish.
+Gahvara premiered at the 29th Kolkata International Film Festival on 8 and 12 December 2023.

 Plot

-Gahvara follows Farhan, a 25-year-old man, who undertakes the task of constructing a new funeral bier (referred to as a "gahvara") to honor his grandmother’s final wish for her burial.
+Gahvara follows Farhan, a 25-year-old man, who undertakes the task of constructing a new funeral bier (referred to as a "gahvara") to honor his grandmother's final wish for her burial.
 This decision sparks conflict within his family, particularly with his mother, who questions the necessity of the bier.
-Farhan’s obsession with fulfilling his grandmother’s request strains his relationship with his girlfriend, Nargis, leading to tension during her visit.
-The narrative takes a tragic turn when Farhan learns of his father’s unexpected death, plunging him into emotional turmoil.
-These events profoundly alter Farhan’s perspective on life, weaving a story of grief, familial ties, and personal growth.
+Farhan's obsession with fulfilling his grandmother's request strains his relationship with his girlfriend, Nargis, leading to tension during her visit.
+The narrative takes a tragic turn when Farhan learns of his father's unexpected death, plunging him into emotional turmoil.
+These events profoundly alter Farhan's perspective on life, weaving a story of grief, familial ties, and personal growth.